DeviationTX/deviation-manual/source/ch_model.rst

    **Src**: The input source controlling this mixer.

    **Curve**: The function applied to the input to generate the output.
-See section `Available Curves`_ for more info.
-Depending on curve-type, pressing curve may display the curve editor (see `Curve Editing`_).
+See section :ref:`available-curves` for more info.
+Depending on curve-type, pressing curve may display the curve editor (see :ref:`curve-editing`).

    **Switch**: Specify a switch to enable Medium or Low rates.